codetobreak/Butler-Robot-FrenchCafe/README.md

 ## Configuration Instructions

-1. **Define Location Coordinates:** Configure the coordinates for the home position, kitchen, and tables in a YAML configuration file (e.g., `locations.yaml`).
+1. **Define Location Coordinates :** Configure the coordinates for the home position, kitchen, and tables in a YAML configuration file (e.g., `locations.yaml`).
    ```yaml
    home: [0.0, 0.0]
    kitchen: [5.0, 5.0]